SAP-docs/sap-hana-cloud-hana-database/docs/sql-ref/010-SQL-Reference/011-SQL-Functions/score-function-miscellaneous-20e6f8e.md

 ## Syntax 1

-The following example creates a table that contains two strings and then inserts values into the table.
+The following example creates a table that contains a string and adds a fuzzy text index to it.

 ```
-CREATE TABLE T1 (CONTENT TEXT FAST PREPROCESS OFF);
+CREATE TABLE T1 (CONTENT NCLOB);
+CREATE FUZZY SEARCH INDEX IDX1 ON T1(CONTENT) SEARCH MODE TEXT;
 ```

 ```
 INSERT INTO T1 VALUES('This is a test.');
-INSERT INTO T1 VALUES('This was a test.');
 ```

 Use the SCORE function to check the table contents for relevance against the search string 'is':

 ```
-SELECT SCORE(), CONTENT FROM T1 WHERE CONTAINS(CONTENT, 'is', LINGUISTIC);
+SELECT SCORE(), CONTENT FROM T1 WHERE CONTAINS(CONTENT, 'is', EXACT('searchMode=text'));
 ```